The derivatives rule (SEC 18f-4)

 For example, you can design an anticipated downgrade of an issuer by shifting spreads for bond and CDS holdings that reference the issuer and combine market and credit stresses.

 Keeping these stress testing pointers in mind, you’ll be one step closer to tackling the regulatory requirements of Rule 18f-4.
-If you’re looking for insights on how to implement VaR or backtests within your program, need a turnkey reporting package or cloud-native risk system, let us know.
+If you’re looking for insights on how to implement VaR or portfolio backtesting within your program, need a turnkey reporting package or cloud-native risk system, let us know.

 [i] Hinkle, P., Wagner, A., Perlow, M. ‘Analysis of the SEC’s Final Rulemaking to Regulate the Use of Derivatives and Other Transactions by Registered Investment Companies and BDCs,’ Dechert LLP, November 2020.